 - 9.1 We pay for eligible cash benefit in line with the benefits table up to the maximum benefit per person a year towards:

 - (a) Dental treatment.

 - (b) Dental examination.

 - (c) Dentures.

-- 9.2 We do not pay the cash benefit for:

-- (a) Veneers, bleaching or other tooth whitening.

-- (b) Prescription charges.

-- (c) Denture repairs.

-- (d) Consumables such as mouthguards and toothbrushes.

-- (e) Premiums in respect of any form of dental insurance/ contract scheme or dental admin fees.
+- (a) Veneers, bleaching or other tooth whitening. - (b) Prescription charges. - (c) Denture repairs. - (d) Consumables such as mouthguards and toothbrushes. - (e) Premiums in respect of any form of dental insurance/ contract scheme or dental admin fees.